balena-io/docs/pages/learn/develop/hardware/jetson-orin.md

 This module can be used with the carrier board provided by the Orin Nano Devkit, which exposes a debug interface on the UART TXD, UART RXD and GND pins.
 The UART pins are located underneath the Orin module.
 Additionally, a monitor can be connected to the board's Display Port.

-The default internal storage used for provisioning balenaOS on the Orin Nano Production module is an NVME drive, which needs to be attached to the carrier board prior to booting the flasher USB key.
+The default internal storage used for provisioning balenaOS on the Orin Nano Production module is an NVMe drive, which needs to be attached to the carrier board prior to booting via a USB flash drive containing the balenaOS flasher image.
 If instead you would like to use other media, like for example an SSD as main storage, please consult the OS installer [target_devices][installer.target_devices] configuration option or the [alternative provisioning options](#alternative-provisioning-options) section.
 </details>

 <br>
 <img class="jetson-thumb" src="/img/jetson-orin/Jetson_Orin_NX_in_Xavier_NX_Devkit_thumb.webp" alt="Orin NX">
 <details>
-<summary><b>Nvidia Jetson Orin NX 16GB in Xavier NX Devkit NVME</b></summary>
+<summary><b>Nvidia Jetson Orin NX 16GB in Xavier NX Devkit NVMe</b></summary>

 #### Nvidia Jetson Orin NX 16GB in Xavier NX Devkit NVME